massixone/mma8451/README.md

 so that the setting will be applied automatically, every your RPi is rebooted.
 ## MAA8451 Software installation
 The installation of the MMA8451 Experimental software is quite easy:
-* Download the software from gitub at git clone https://github.com/massixone/mma8451
+* Download the software from gitub at https://github.com/massixone/mma8451
     ```
     git clone https://github.com/massixone/mma8451
     cd mma8451